Boxing night to raise statue funds

 He added: "I would like to thank the following for their support towards the statue - the Morris family and Nigel Pearce for raising £400, the Beaumont family and Robert Beaumont for donating £100, Danny Giles for donating £100 and the Neon for raising £300."

-The event will be held tomorrow (Friday) at Pill Harriers Rugby Club from 7pm.
+The event will be held tonight from 7pm at Pill Harriers Rugby Club.
 Tickets are £20 per person and tables cost £200.

 Comments